Alexander O'Neal: The Time (1980–1981)

 According to Jimmy Jam, around 1980–1981, O'Neal (along with fellow members of the band Flyte Tyme) met with Prince and Morris Day at Perkins restaurant in Minneapolis to discuss forming a band that would be called The Time that would be signed to Prince under the Warner Bros. label.
 Following a disagreement with Prince, O'Neal was replaced as lead singer by Morris Day.
-It was later discovered that Prince believed that O'Neal was "too black" to be in the band, which ultimately lead to his dismal as replacing with Morris Day.
+It was later discovered that Prince believed that O'Neal was "too black" to be in the band, which ultimately led to his dismissal and being replaced by Morris Day.

 O'Neal subsequently formed an R&B band called Alexander and recorded a couple 12" singles, "Do You Dare/Playroom" and "Attitude" for a Chicago area independent label, based in Merrillville, Indiana, called Erect Records.

 In 1984, O'Neal signed a deal with Clarence Avant's Tabu Records.
-He did some backing vocals for other artists on the same label, including The S.O.S.
+He did some background vocals for other artists on the same label, including The S.O.S.
 Band and Cherrelle.